 It will be in your best interest to try and encourage your dog to drink, either by bringing their water bowl to them or by giving them some ice to lick.

-Take care to keep an eye on them as they’re working with the ice cubes, though; you don’t want them chewing the ice instead of licking.
+Keep an eye on them as they’re working with the ice cubes, though; you don’t want them chewing the ice instead of licking it.

 Consider whether or not you’ve recently changed your dog’s food.
-Different brands of dog food can bring different responses from your pup; the gurgling may be a result of an ingredient in the food that isn’t agreeing with them.
+Different dog food brands can bring different responses from your pup; the gurgling may result from an ingredient in the food that doesn’t agree with them.

 Alternatively, if your dog hasn’t been getting the nutrients they need, then their stomach will not react positively and will gurgle more than normal.